 Although applicants and/or their agent(s) are expected to attend a public hearing, you are not required to attend.
-However, if you do attend, you have the opportunity to speak FOR or AGAINST the proposed application.
+However, if you do attend, you have the apportunity to speak FOR or AGAINST the proposed application.
 You may also contact a neighborhood or environmental organization that has expressed an interest in an application affecting your neighborhood.

-During a public hearing, the board or conunission may postpone or continue an application's hearing to a later date, or recommend approval or denial of the application.
-If the board or conunission announces a specific date and time for a postponement or continuation that is not later than 60 days from the announcement, no further notice will be sent.
+During a public hearing, the board or continues in application's hearing to a later date, or recommend approval or denial of the application.
+If the board or commission announces a specific date and time for a postponement or continuation that is not later than 60 days from the announcement, no further notice will be sent.